CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/AdapterUnit.md

 `func (o *AdapterUnit) UnsetController()`

 UnsetController ensures that no value is present for Controller, not even an explicit nil
+### GetEquipmentSharedAdapterUnit

+`func (o *AdapterUnit) GetEquipmentSharedAdapterUnit() EquipmentSharedAdapterUnitRelationship`

+GetEquipmentSharedAdapterUnit returns the EquipmentSharedAdapterUnit field if non-nil, zero value otherwise.

+### GetEquipmentSharedAdapterUnitOk

+`func (o *AdapterUnit) GetEquipmentSharedAdapterUnitOk() (*EquipmentSharedAdapterUnitRelationship, bool)`

+GetEquipmentSharedAdapterUnitOk returns a tuple with the EquipmentSharedAdapterUnit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEquipmentSharedAdapterUnit

+`func (o *AdapterUnit) SetEquipmentSharedAdapterUnit(v EquipmentSharedAdapterUnitRelationship)`

+SetEquipmentSharedAdapterUnit sets EquipmentSharedAdapterUnit field to given value.

+### HasEquipmentSharedAdapterUnit

+`func (o *AdapterUnit) HasEquipmentSharedAdapterUnit() bool`

+HasEquipmentSharedAdapterUnit returns a boolean if a field has been set.

+### SetEquipmentSharedAdapterUnitNil

+`func (o *AdapterUnit) SetEquipmentSharedAdapterUnitNil(b bool)`

+ SetEquipmentSharedAdapterUnitNil sets the value for EquipmentSharedAdapterUnit to be an explicit nil

+### UnsetEquipmentSharedAdapterUnit
+`func (o *AdapterUnit) UnsetEquipmentSharedAdapterUnit()`

+UnsetEquipmentSharedAdapterUnit ensures that no value is present for EquipmentSharedAdapterUnit, not even an explicit nil
 ### GetExtEthIfs

 `func (o *AdapterUnit) GetExtEthIfs() []AdapterExtEthInterfaceRelationship`